 the Comprehensive Alcohol Abuse and Alcoholism Prevention, Treatment and Rehabilitation Act of 1970 (Public Law 91-616), as amended, relating to nondiscrimination on the basis of alcohol abuse or alcoholism;

-§§523 and 527 of the Public Health Service Act of 1912 (42 U.S.C. §§290 dd-3 and 290 ee-3), as amended, relating to confidentiality of alcohol and drug abuse patient records;
+Sections 523 and 527 of the Public Health Service Act of 1912 (42 U.S.C.
+290 dd-3 and 290 ee-3), as amended, relating to confidentiality of alcohol and drug abuse patient records;

-Title VIII of the Civil Rights Act of 1968 (42 U.S.C. §3601 et seq.), as amended, relating to nondiscrimination in the sale, rental or financing of housing;
+Title VIII of the Civil Rights Act of 1968 (42 U.S.C.
+3601 et seq.), as amended, relating to nondiscrimination in the sale, rental or financing of housing;

 any other nondiscrimination provisions in the specific statute(s) under which application for federal assistance is being made; and

 the requirements of any other nondiscrimination statute(s) which may apply.

-[See 7 CFR §3015.205(b)(6), (13)-(15) and UGMS Part III §__.14(a)(9).]

-Minimum Wage and Maximum Hours.
-Contractors must comply with the minimum wage and maximum hours provisions of the Federal Fair Labor Standards Act and the Intergovernmental Personnel Act of 1970, as applicable.
+Minimum Wage and Maximum Hours

+Grantees must comply with the minimum wage and maximum hours provisions of the Federal Fair Labor Standards Act and the Intergovernmental Personnel Act of 1970, as applicable.

-[See UGMS Part III §__.14(a)(13).]
+Nepotism

-Nepotism.
-Contractors must comply with Texas Government Code, Chapter 573, which requires that no officer, employee, or member of the applicant’s governing body or of the applicant’s Contractor shall vote or confirm the employment of any person related within the second degree of affinity or the third degree of consanguinity to any member of the governing body or to any other officer or employee authorized to employ or supervise such person.
+Grantees must comply with Texas Government Code, Chapter 573, which requires that no officer, employee, or member of the applicant’s governing body or of the applicant’s Grantee shall vote or confirm the employment of any person related within the second degree of affinity or the third degree of consanguinity to any member of the governing body or to any other officer or employee authorized to employ or supervise such person.
 This prohibition shall not prohibit the employment of a person who shall have been continuously employed for a period of two years, or such other period stipulated by local law, prior to the election or appointment of the officer, employee, or governing body member related to such person in the prohibited degree.

-[See Texas Government Code, Chapter 573 and UGMS Part III §__.14(a)(1).]

-Open Meetings.
+Open Meetings

 Requires compliance with the Texas Government Code, Chapter 551, which requires all regular, special or called meeting of governmental bodies to be open to the public, except as otherwise provided by law or specifically permitted in the Texas Constitution.

-[See UGMS Part III §__.14(a)(3).]

-Contract Administration System.
+Contract Administration System

 When incorporated into a contract, standard assurances contained in the application package become terms or conditions for receipt of grant funds.
-Contractors must maintain an appropriate contract administration system to ensure that all terms, conditions, and specifications are met.
+Grantees must maintain an appropriate contract administration system to ensure that all terms, conditions, and specifications are met.

-[See UGMS Part III §__.14(a)(7).]

-Hatch Political Activity Act (5 U.S.C. §7321-29).
+Hatch Political Activity Act (5 U.S.C.
+7321-29)

 Limits the political activity of employees whose principal employment activities are funded in whole or in part with federal funds.

-[See UGMS, Part III Subpart B §__.14(a)(12).]
+Environmental Standards

-Environmental Standards.
-Requires the recipient to agree to comply with all applicable standards, orders, or regulations issued pursuant to the Clean Air Act 42 U.S.C. §§7401 et seq.) and the Federal Water Pollution Control Act as amended (33 U.S.C. §§1251 et seq.).
-The subcontractor will notify the federal grantor agency of the receipt of any communication from the Director of the Environmental Protection Agency (EPA) Office of Federal Activities indicating that a facility to be used in the project is under consideration for listing by the EPA (EO 11738).
-This provision must be included in all contracts in excess of $100,000.
+Requires compliance with all applicable standards, orders, or regulations issued pursuant to the Clean Air Act 42 U.S.C.
+7401 et seq.) and the Federal Water Pollution Control Act as amended (33 U.S.C.
+1251 et seq.).
+The contractor will notify the federal grantor agency of the receipt of any communication from the Director of the Environmental Protection Agency (EPA) Office of Federal Activities indicating that a facility to be used in the project is under consideration for listing by the EPA (EO 11738).
+This provision must be included in all contracts in excess of $150,000.

-[See OMB Circular A-110 Appendix A, (6), 29 CFR §97.36(i)(12), (14), 45 CFR §92.36(i)(12), (14) and UGMS Part III §__.36(i)(12), (14).]